-Absence (petit mal) seizures typically last only a few seconds, but can occur hundreds of times a day.
+Absence seizures typically last only a few seconds, but can occur dozens of times a day.

 Although the absence of menstruation (amenorrhea) is seldom serious, the condition can often be linked to an underlying problem requiring treatment.